National Incubator Farm Training Initiative

-New Entry's National Incubator Farm Training Initiative (NIFTI) provides comprehensive one-on-one consulting, educational resources, and professional development opportunities for dozens of organizations throughout North America.
+New Entry's National Incubator Farm Training Initiative (NIFTI) is a backbone organization that provides comprehensive one-on-one consulting, educational resources, and professional development opportunities for dozens of organizations throughout North America.

-NIFTI can help your project get started or provide tools and support for established land-based beginning farmer training programs.
-NIFTI was started in early 2012 and is a collaboration between New Entry, the Intervale Center, the Minnesota Food Association, the Agriculture and Land-Based Training Association, Cultivating Community, and the International Rescue Committee.
+NIFTI began in early 2012 and is a collaboration between New Entry, the Intervale Center, the Minnesota Food Association, the Agriculture and Land-Based Training Association, Cultivating Community, and the International Rescue Committee.
 With our combined decades if experience, NIFTI and our network of experts can make sure you never have to reinvent the wheel.

 Thanks to our generous program sponsors most of NIFTI's services are free of charge, and all others are available on a sliding scale.
 Contact us with your specific needs and we can discuss options for tailoring your technical assistance.